sjbylo/aba/README.md

    - vCenter or ESXi API access.
       - Ensure enough privileges to vCenter.
 If 'admin' privileges cannot be provided, see the [vCenter account privileges](https://docs.openshift.com/container-platform/4.14/installing/installing_vsphere/installing-vsphere-installer-provisioned-customizations.html#installation-vsphere-installer-infra-requirements_installing-vsphere-installer-provisioned-customizations) documentation for more.
    - Bare-metal
       - Note that bare-metal nodes can be booted manually using the generated ISO.
-Mac addresses can be set in the 'install-config.yaml' file after running 'make install-config.yaml'.
+Mac addresses can be set in the `install-config.yaml` file after running `make install-config.yaml`.

 ## Initial Steps